 The global World AIDS Day theme for this year continues on from last year’s theme: Getting to Zero: Zero new HIV infections.
 Zero discrimination.
 Zero AIDS related deaths.

-The aim of World AIDS Day is to encourage all Australians to be aware of HIV/AIDS; to take action to reduce the transmission of HIV by promoting safe sex practices; and to ensure that people living with HIV/AIDS can participate fully in the life of the community, free from stigma and discrimination.
+The aim of World AIDS Day is to encourage all Australians to be aware of HIV; to take action to reduce the transmission of HIV by promoting safe sex practices; and to ensure that people living with HIV can participate fully in the life of the community, free from stigma and discrimination.

 As a community and as individuals, there is a lot we can do in relation to HIV.
-Working in partnership with people living with HIV/AIDS, we can encourage others to understand how the virus is transmitted.
-We can support people to access testing and treatment, as we know that getting treatment at the early stages of infection results in better health outcomes and raise awareness that HIV positive people have the right to participate in a community free from stigma and discrimination.
+Working in partnership with people living with HIV, we can encourage others to understand how the virus is transmitted.
+We can support people to access testing and treatment, as we know that getting treatment at the early stages of infection results in better health outcomes.
+We can raise awareness that HIV positive people have the right to participate in a community free from stigma and discrimination.